Skip to Main Content

 - The Charleston church shooter targeted members of a Black church with a history of Civil Rights activism; he was a white supremacist with a stated goal of starting a race war.

 - Two shootings at mosques in Christchurch, New Zealand (March 15, 2019), targeted Muslim victims.

 - The shooter at a Wal-Mart in El Paso, Texas (August 3, 2019), targeted Hispanic victims.
-He is believed to have posted a white nationalist and anti-immigrant manifesto.
+He posted a white nationalist and anti-immigrant manifesto.

 Whether familicides count as mass shootings is a subject of debate (see under the "Data" tab in this guide).
 Given that familicides are overwhelmingly carried out against women by estranged intimate partners who are men, gender is a factor in such incidents, although they are generally not considered hate crimes.
 The FBI's analysis, which uses a relatively narrow definition of mass shootings, noted that 10% of active shooter incidents were directed at current or former wives or girlfriends (p.
 10 of "A Study of Active Shooter Events").